Mikoyan MiG-29: Russian invasions of Ukraine

-During the 2022 Russian invasion of Ukraine, Su-27s and MiG-29s were used as air superiority fighters, with ten MiG-29s reported lost on the ground and in the air.
+During the Russian invasion of Ukraine, Su-27s and MiG-29s were used as air superiority fighters, with ten MiG-29s reported lost on the ground and in the air.
 In August 2022, a senior U.S. defense official disclosed that the Ukrainians have integrated the AGM-88 HARM missile onto their "MiG aircraft" with video evidence of AGM-88 missiles fired by upgraded Ukrainian MiG-29s released by the Ukrainian Air Force few days later.
 For a weapon that relies on digital display to fire, the question of how it has been integrated into the MiG-29's analogue displays remains unanswered.
 The footage shows a commercial GPS having been installed along with a tablet of some kind.

 On 13 October 2022, a Ukrainian MiG-29 crashed during a combat mission.
 Its pilot is claimed to have destroyed a Shahed-136 drone with his cannon, and it is believed the debris from the drone collided with the aircraft and forced the pilot to eject.
 Ukrainian sources claim that the pilot shot down five drones and two cruise missiles shortly before the crash.
 The downed MiG-29 was wearing a livery similar to that of the Ukrainian Falcons display team.
 According to the Ukrainian State Bureau of Investigation: "the jet collided with debris from a destroyed drone, which caused massive damage to it to the point where it crashed near a village in northeast Vinnytsia.
 The pilot managed to eject and is currently receiving treatment in the hospital."
 On 20 September 2023, a Ukrainian Air Force MiG-29 was struck by a ZALA Lancet drone at the Dolgintsevo air base near Kryvyi Rih.
 A second drone was used as a spotter, recording the first Lancet's impact.
-As of 4 March 2025, 29 Ukranian MiG-29s have been destroyed and three have been damaged by the Russian forces.
+Another Ukrainian MiG-29 was lost in Odesa Oblast on 10 August 2026, after the aircraft caught fire following the launch of an air-to-air missile while attempting to intercept Russian aerial targets.
+The pilot ejected successfully and was taken for medical treatment.
+As of 11 August 2026, 35 Ukrainian MiG-29s have been destroyed (four on the ground) and three have been damaged (two on the ground) by Russian forces.

+Uzbekistan

+Uzbekistan inherited 30 single seat (MiG-29As or Cs) and six dual trainers from the Soviet Union following the breakup of the Union.
+These fighters were originally under the 115th IAP at Kodaidy near Afghanistan (where they were used to provide aircover for the Soviet Forces in Afghanistan) but were re-organized in 1993 to form the 61st Fighter Air Brigade, with new three tone camouflage and Air Force titles.
+As of 2026, 26 single seat and five dual seat airframes are in service, however the airframes are aging and Uzbekistan is seeking a replacement for their Fulcrums and other Soviet-era jets with the Uzbek Minister of Defense, Major General Shukhrat Khalmukhamedov, confirmed the order of new Chinese jets in 2025 with deliveries allegedly having been conducted that year itself.